CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 The component shows a snippet of the description of up to 3 lines.
 If the description is longer, the snippet will be tailored off by an ellipsis.
 If the component does not have a description, no description is displayed for the component in the "Components" section of the parent project.

 To the right of the element's title is an ellipsis that, when clicked, gives contributors options to manage the component directly from the parent's "Overview" page.

-The ellipsis is visible only to contributors.
-Linked projects/registrations do not contain these ellipses.
+The ellipsis is visible only to contributors, and is only on components.

 When an admin clicks the ellipsis, a drop-down menu appears with the following options::